 The plan is designed to only pay covered expenses for which payment is not available from anyone else, including any insurance company or another health plan.
-In order to help a covered individual in a time of need, however, the plan may pay covered expenses that may be or may become the responsibility of another person, provided that the plan later receives reimbursement for those payments (hereinafter called "Reimbursable Payments").
+In order to help you or your covered dependents in a time of need, however, the plan may pay covered expenses that may be or may become the responsibility of another person, provided that the plan later receives reimbursement for those payments (hereinafter called "Reimbursable Payments").

-Therefore, by enrolling in the plan, as well as by applying for payment of covered expenses, a covered individual is subject to, and agrees to, the following terms and conditions with respect to the amount of covered expenses paid by the plan:
+Therefore, by enrolling in the plan, as well as by applying for payment of covered expenses, you and your covered dependents are subject to, and agree to, the following terms and conditions with respect to the amount of covered expenses paid by the plan:

-- 1. Assignment of Rights (Subrogation).
-The covered individual automatically assigns to the plan any rights the covered individual may have to recover all or part of the same covered expenses from any party, including an insurer or another group health program (except flexible spending accounts, health reimbursement accounts, and health savings accounts), but limited to the amount of Reimbursable Payments made by the plan.
-This assignment includes, without limitation, the assignment of a right to any funds paid by a third party to a covered individual or paid to another for the benefit of the covered individual.
-This assignment applies on a first-dollar basis (i.e., has priority over other rights), applies whether the funds paid to (or for the benefit of) the covered individual constitute a full or a partial recovery, and even applies to funds actually or allegedly paid for non-medical or dental charges, attorney fees, or other costs and expenses.
-This assignment also allows the plan to pursue any claim that the covered individual may have, whether or not the covered individual chooses to pursue that claim.
-By this assignment, the plan's right to recover from insurers includes, without limitation, such recovery rights against no-fault auto insurance carriers in a situation where no third party may be liable, and from any uninsured or underinsured motorist coverage. - 2.
-Equitable Lien and other Equitable Remedies.
-The plan shall have an equitable lien against any rights the covered individual may have to recover the same covered expenses from any party, including an insurer or another group health program, but limited to the amount of Reimbursable Payments made by the plan.
-The equitable lien also attaches to any right to payment from Workers' Compensation, whether by judgment or settlement, where the plan has paid covered expenses prior to a determination that the covered expenses arose out of and in the course of employment.
-Payment by Workers' Compensation insurers or the employer will be deemed to mean that such a determination has been made.
+1. Assignment of Rights (Subrogation).
+You and your covered dependents automatically assign to the plan any rights the covered person may have to recover all or part of the same covered expenses from any party, including an insurer or another group health program, but limited to the amount of Reimbursable Payments made by the plan.
+This assignment includes, without limitation, the assignment of a right to any funds paid by a third party to a covered person or paid to another for the benefit of the covered person.
+This assignment applies on a first-dollar basis (i.e., has priority over other rights), applies whether the funds paid to (or for the benefit of) the covered person constitute a full or a partial recovery, and even applies to funds paid for non-medical charges, attorney fees, or other costs and expenses.
+This assignment also allows the plan to pursue any claim that the covered person may have, whether or not the covered person chooses to pursue that claim.
+By this assignment, the plan's right to recover from insurers includes, without limitation, such recovery rights against no-fault auto insurance carriers in a situation where no third party may be liable, and from any uninsured or underinsured motorist coverage.

+2. Equitable Lien and other Equitable Remedies.
+The plan shall have an equitable lien against any rights you or your covered dependent may have to recover the same covered expenses from any party, including an insurer or another group health program, but limited to the amount of Reimbursable Payments made by the plan.
+The equitable lien also attaches to any right to payment from workers' compensation, whether by judgment or settlement, where the plan has paid covered expenses prior to a determination that the covered expenses arose out of and in the course of employment.
+Payment by workers' compensation insurers or the employer will be deemed to mean that such a determination has been made.

-This equitable lien shall also attach to any money or property that is obtained by anybody (including, but not limited to, the covered individual, the covered individual's attorney, and/or a trust) as a result of an exercise of the covered individual's rights of recovery (sometimes referred to as "proceeds").
+This equitable lien shall also attach to any money or property that is obtained by anybody (including, but not limited to, the covered person, the covered person's attorney, and/or a trust) as a result of an exercise of the covered person's rights of recovery (sometimes referred to as "proceeds").
 The plan shall also be entitled to seek any other equitable remedy against any party possessing or controlling such proceeds.
-At the discretion of the Plan Administrator, the plan may reduce any future covered expenses otherwise available to the covered individual under the plan by an amount up to the total amount of Reimbursable Payments made by the plan that is subject to the equitable lien.
+At the discretion of the Plan Administrator, the plan may reduce any future covered expenses otherwise available to the covered person under the plan by an amount up to the total amount of Reimbursable Payments made by the plan that is subject to the equitable lien.